Gunner and Bosun's Mate

 Sydney was Bosun's mate on Port watch; his Quartermaster was William H.

-an Atlantic gale on 8 October 1941 (and an officer's steward breaking
+an Atlantic gale on 8 October 1941 (an officer's steward broke

-his arm when the ship rolled).
+his arm in the same gale when the ship rolled).
 In accordance with Naval tradition his

 possessions were auctioned and the money raised sent to his widow.

 George A. ("Arnie") Birkin, a gunlayer on “A” Gun, who joined Venomous

 at the same time as Teddy Weeks, made the successful bid for his